Valley National Bancorp research snapshot

 Fundamental monitor

-Track deposit growth and beta, loan mix, office and multifamily exposure, non-accrual loans, net charge-offs, allowance coverage, CET1, NIM, efficiency, common dividends, and share count.
+Track deposit growth and beta, loan mix, office and multifamily exposure, non-accrual loans, net charge-offs, allowance coverage, criticized and classified assets, CET1, NIM, efficiency, common dividends, and share count.

 Lower confidence if deposits leave or reprice quickly, provisions rise faster than revenue, CRE losses spread, CET1 falls, or EPS slows while the valuation stays elevated.